eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--no-inline-config`

 This option prevents inline comments like `/*eslint-disable*/` or `/*global foo*/` from having any effect.

+* **Argument Type**: No argument.

 This allows you to set an ESLint config without files modifying it.
-All inline config comments are ignored, e.g.:
+All inline config comments are ignored, such as:

 * `/*eslint-disable*/`
 * `/*eslint-enable*/`